osrf/buildfarm-tools/vision.md

-# Vision of the buildfarmer payload
+# Buildfarmer Payload tasks process vision
 Subset of tasks defined to increase the quality of the ROS/Gazebo code by actively tracking and categorizing problems shipped with new code in a timely manner, making it easier for the development teams to:
 * Fix most errors when they are introduced.
 * Decide if an error that pops up in CI is a flaky test already existing in the codebase.